drkrieger1/Lab17-DatabaseDesign/README.md

 ## Directions
+- Recreate your Travel Packer site from day one.
+You do not need to include the repository that we worked on in class 16.
 - Design a database schema for your Travel Packer website.
 - Draw out the different tables and identify the foreign keys, primary keys, and associations between each (1 - *, * - *, etc...)
 - Include the Navigation Properties within your diagram